mavenlink/design-system/src/components/tooltip/tooltip.md

 **Regardless, it is _imperative_ that there is an `aria-describedby` in the tooltipped component with the value of the `id` provided to `<Tooltip>`.
 This sets up the accessible relationship which help screenreaders and other assistive technology**.

+There is a `useLayoutEffect` hook on the tooltip that will scan the document for a linking element and raise an error if it is not found.

 ```jsx
 import Tooltip from "./tooltip.jsx";